 The Zanscript services are the uploaded experiments created using scripts, (i.e. Zanscripts written on the unit as .zs files as described below) which the unit is set to run.

 - Slots 1-20 - Twenty services can be loaded here at any one time (see Figure B above).
 To run an experiment, click on the relevant slot which lists the experiment/service’s name.
 This service will then be detailed after “Current service” (see Figure A , A3).

-- To familiarise yourself with how the unit and scripts work together go to the relevant section on the Getting Started page.
+- To familiarise yourself with how the unit and scripts work together go to the relevant section (Create and load a new service) found on the Zanscripts & services page.

 In the bottom part of the home page is the Administration section where all data and directory files held on the unit’s internal storage are accessed.

 Figure C: Zantiks Console - Administration

 - “Disk Space” (C1) - Media: 25436 Mb System: 1065 Mb: This indicates the amount of disk space that is still available on the unit.
 It is advisable to download regularly the media and data from your experiments and delete old files to free up storage space on the unit.

 - Regular removal of files is recommended.
 When less than 500 Mb remains the Disk Space line will turn red, as a warning.

 - "Settings" (C2): This is where experiments are assigned to Slots 1-20 in the Services section.
 Click on the Settings link which opens a new window ‘Settings’ (see image below).

 - Under Zanscript shortcuts you can enter the name of the script that you want to upload in the slot you have chosen.
-Detailed instructions are on the Getting started page.
+Detailed instructions are on the Zanscripts & services page.

 - Reference Image - this button enables you to capture the camera image for use as the background reference.
 To update the reference image make sure no targets are in the camera's field of view.

 - Shutdown - the unit can be shutdown from the ‘Settings’ page as well as the home page.

 - Restart - this is typically only applicable when you have done a ‘System Update’ and need to restart the unit before using it again.